amarnathreddy0201/amarnathreddy0201/README.md

     Practical Steps to Leverage Transfer Learning for Better Results:

         1) Choosing pre-trained model, modify the model, freezing layer, fine tunning, Data augmentation, hyper parameters, Regularization techniques.

+**44) Gridsearchcv vs randomsearcv**

+    Both GridSearchCV and RandomSearchCV are techniques used in machine learning for hyperparameter tuning, which is the process of finding the best hyperparameters for a machine learning model.

+    GridSearchCV:

+        Slow, High computational power, Detecting for every combination of parameters, Not feasible for high-dimensional hyperparameter spaces, results same.

+    Randomsearchcv:

+        Fixed noof hyperparameters combinations, high efficiency, less computational power.

+    Choosing between GridSearchCV and RandomSearchCV depends on the specific needs of your project.
+If you have a small hyperparameter space and want to ensure finding the best parameters, GridSearchCV is the way to go.
+If you have a large hyperparameter space or limited computational resources, RandomSearchCV is typically more efficient and can still yield good results.